Chess.com Open 2026 — How to Play

 Behind him: Jan-Krzysztof Duda, Maxime Vachier-Lagrave, Denis Lazavik, Sam Sevian, Javokhir Sindarov (who's also playing in the Candidates Tournament in two weeks — the guy's schedule is genuinely unhinged), Arjun Erigaisi, and Vincent Keymer.

 That's your top eight.
-The qualifiers running right now will produce eight more.
+The qualifiers that wrapped up on March 25 filled the remaining eight.
 Then all sixteen play a double-elimination knockout in the same 10+0 format, scheduled for April 23-26.

 My club partner texted me this morning: "So I just need to beat Carlsen in a rapid playoff to get to the Esports World Cup?"
 Technically, yes.
 In practice — bring snacks, it's going to be a long day.